 Learning to speak another language entails the acquisition of new cultural sensibilities.
 The department promotes this by actively encouraging its students to study abroad for at least one semester, preferably for a year, in a French speaking country, Italy, Spain, or Latin America.
 Study abroad is an essential step toward fluency in a second language.
 It leads to the type of cultural competency that Wesleyan promotes within its program of liberal studies.
 It also facilitates a keen understanding of one's own place within the global context.

 LITERATURE AND ITS CONTEXTSThe department believes that the study of a literary tradition in its relevant contexts is indispensable for students seeking fluency in a second language and the associated cultural competencies.
 Accordingly, the department offers a wide spectrum of courses in the literatures and cultures of the French speaking world, Italy, Spain, and Latin America, from the Middle Ages to the present.
 Our program of instruction, which is intellectually rigorous and informed by current critical theories, treats topics, works, and authors that are essential to a liberal arts education.
 We actively encourage students to enhance their critical sensibilities and to broaden their aesthetic, ethical, and historical horizons through these advanced courses in literary and cultural studies.

-The various majors offered by our department in French Studies, Italian Studies, Spanish, Iberian Studies, and Romance Studies aid our students in achieving these primary goals: fluency, cultural competency, and knowledge of a foreign literature in context.
+The various majors offered by our department in French Studies, Hispanic Literatures and Cultures, Italian Studies, and Romance Studies help our students to achieve these primary goals: fluency, cultural competency, and knowledge of a foreign literature in its multiple contexts.